s-glass/city-explorer/README.md

 Actual time needed to complete: 6 hours, 4 minutes

 ## Credit and Collaborations
-Teachers Audrey and David and TAs Tony, Matt, Raul, and Justin
+Teachers Audrey and David and TAs Tony, Matt, Raul, and Justin.